DOCTOR: A Simple Method for Detecting Misclassification Errors: Experimental Results

-From~\cref{fig:hist_mhlnb} and~\cref{fig:hist_mhlnb_perturbed}, we observe that, for MHLNB, no matter how well we choose the threshold value, it is hard to fully separate red and blue bars both in TBB and PBB, i.e. the discriminator fails at defining acceptance and rejection regions so that all the hits can be assigned to the first one and all the mis-classification to the second one.
-The samples distribution for SR and ODIN in~\cref{fig:hist_sr} and~\cref{fig:hist_odin}, respectively, does not look significantly different from the one related to $D_\alpha$ and $D_\beta$ in TBB (\cref{eq:d_alpha}).
+In~\Cref{fig:hist_mhlnb} through~\Cref{fig:hist_mhlnb_perturbed}, we observe that, for MHLNB, no matter how well we choose the threshold value, it is hard to fully separate red and blue bars both in TBB and PBB, i.e. the discriminator fails at defining acceptance and rejection regions so that all the hits can be assigned to the first one and all the mis-classification to the second one.
+The samples distribution for SR and ODIN in~\Cref{fig:hist_sr} and~\Cref{fig:hist_odin}, respectively, does not look significantly different from the one related to $D_\alpha$ and $D_\beta$ in TBB (\Cref{eq:d_alpha}).
 However, the discrimination between samples becomes evident in PBB.
-This is shown in ~\cref{fig:hist_beta_perurbed} for $D_\beta$ (eq. \eqref{eq:d_alpha}) and even more in~\cref{fig:hist_alpha_perturbed} for $D_\alpha$ (eq. \eqref{eq:d_alpha}) where, quite clearly, rightly classified samples are clustered on the left-end side of the plot and incorrectly classified samples tend to cluster on the right-end side.
-This intuition is supported by the results in~\cref{tab:best_aurocs}.
+This is shown in ~\Cref{fig:hist_beta_perurbed} for $D_\beta$ (eq. \eqref{eq:d_alpha}) and even more in~\Cref{fig:hist_alpha_perturbed} for $D_\alpha$ (eq. \eqref{eq:d_alpha}) where, quite clearly, rightly classified samples are clustered on the left-end side of the plot and incorrectly classified samples tend to cluster on the right-end side.
+This intuition is supported by the results in~\Cref{tab:best_aurocs}.

-\textbf{Datasets.} We run experiments on both image and textual datasets.
+\textbf{Datasets and pre-trained networks.} We run experiments on both image and textual datasets.
 We use CIFAR10 and CIFAR100~\cite{Cifar}, TinyImageNet~\cite{WuZX2017Report} and SVHN~\cite{SVHN} as image datasets; IMDb~\cite{MaasEtAl2011ACL-HLT}, AmazonFashion and AmazonSoftware~\cite{NiLM2019EMNLP} as textual datasets.
 Note that, for all the aforementioned datasets, we consider only the test set since we rely on pre-trained models.

-\textbf{Pre-trained networks.} Along the same lines of~\cite{LiangLS2018ICLR}, we use the pre-trained {DenseNet} models \cite{HuangLW2016CoRR} for CIFAR10, CIFAR100 and SVHN.
+Along the same lines of~\cite{LiangLS2018ICLR}, we use the pre-trained {DenseNet} models \cite{HuangLW2016CoRR} for CIFAR10, CIFAR100 and SVHN.
 In addition, we use a pre-trained {ResNet} model \cite{HeZRS2016CVPR} for TinyImageNet, and BERT \cite{DevlinJCMLKT2019NAACLHLT,Wolfetall2020NLP} for the Amazon datasets and IMDb.
-The accuracy achieved by the aforementioned networks on the test sets is showed in~\cref{tab:best_aurocs}.
+The accuracy achieved by the aforementioned networks on the test sets is showed in~\Cref{tab:best_aurocs}.
+According to the invariant properties of the discriminator (see Def.
+2) with respect to the soft-probability of the underlying model, permutations of the posterior probabilities vector, due different initialization of the models before the training, do not change the output of Eq.~\eqref{eq:opt'}, as it is a sum of squared values of the softmax probabilities.
 This variety of models/datasets characterizes the performance of the proposed method in scenarios with different accuracy levels.